SCRT-HQ/VaporShell/docs/glossary/Add-VSECSServicePlacementConstraint.md

 The type of constraint.
 Use distinctInstance to ensure that each task in a particular group is running on a different container instance.
 Use memberOf to restrict the selection to a group of valid candidates.
-The value distinctInstance is not supported in task definitions.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-service-placementconstraint.html#cfn-ecs-service-placementconstraint-type
 PrimitiveType: String